NixOS/nix.dev/maintainers/google-season-of-docs-2024.md

-# Google Season of Docs 2024: write Nix docker and cross compilation guides
+# Google season of docs 2024: write Nix docker and cross compilation guides

 ## About Nix